 The uncompressed flag, rt, which shall be rt =1 if t ≤Rt, otherwise rt is user-specified and shall be zero or one.

-NOTE – The values of user-specified parameters M0, Rt, ft and rt can always be determined from the compressed bit stream i.e., they need not be known in advance, or communicated via means external to the compressor, for successful decompression.
-The value of user-specified parameter pt is not needed for successful decompression.
+NOTE – The values of user-specified parameters M0, Rt, ft, pt and rt need not be known in advance, or communicated via means external to the compressor, for successful decompression.

 MASK UPDATE